ouspg/CryptoCourse/Week7Exercises/README.md

 Alice has sent you her [public share](t2_files/unsafe_ga.txt) of the DH protocol.

-**2.1** Find out what is the order of Alice's share, i.e, *the smallest integer d for which Alice's share to the dth power equals 1 mod p.*
+**2.1** Find out what is the order of Alice's share, i.e, *the smallest integer d for which Alice's share to the dth power equals 1 modulo p.*

 **2.2** How many possibilities there are for your common shared secret with the given Alice's share?
 Does this number depend on your choice of your secret exponent?
 Why or why not?

 **2.3** Find out what are the different factors of p-1.
 (Yes, I know factoring is hard, but here you can go with some trial and error.
 So, divide the value p-1 with some small primes until the division is no longer even and work your way towards 1).
+Based on this factorisation, state what other small subgroups can you easily find in the given group.
+How do you produce generators for such subgroups from the original generator?

 **2.4.** What is the bit length of p and what level of security (approximately) could you expect from a prime of that size?